-Suchipakari Lodge (“Suchipakari” is the Quichua Indian word meaning “Nature's Gift”) was a dream founded by Native Guide Ruben Morales.
-After to visit the Jungle on 1997, his thirst for adventure and protect the rainforests of South America had been awaken.
+Suchipakari Lodge (“Suchipakari” is the Kichwa Native word meaning “Nature's Gift”) was a dream founded by Native Guide Ruben Morales.
+After a visit to the Jungle on 1997, his thirst for adventure and protection of the rainforests of South America had been awakened.

-The construction took more than 3 years, for the difficulty to bring the materials, equipment, food, car, canoe transportation and the selva weather.
+The construction took more than 3 years, due to the difficulty of bringing the materials, equipment, food, car, canoe transportation and the set jungle weather.

 In 2002, Ruben opened his tourist lodge, ” Suchipakari Jungle Lodge,” on the Upper Napo at the village between Misahualli and Ahuano .
 Today, Suchipakari is still functioning there as a successful tourist resort and is the deepest rainforest lodge in this area so far.